-With regards to the first challenge above, the issue of Genetic Resources was singled out.
+With regard to the first challenge, the issue of genetic resources was singled out.
 As is the case in many other African countries, the genetic resources of Tanzania are threatened.
-Already some traditional seeds have disappeared because of the constant push for "modern" seeds produced by researchers and firms, either through natural methods (hybrids) or genetically modified organisms (GMOs).
+Already some traditional seeds have disappeared because of the constant push for “modern” seeds produced by researchers and firms, either through natural methods (hybrids) or genetically modified organisms (GMOs).
 GMO trials are going on quietly in the country.
 Farmers and local communities’ rights are being threatened and Tanzania does not yet avail of legislation on biosecurity and biosafety, although a draft is being written.
 Advocacy on the protection of genetic resources in Tanzania is therefore needed.
-To address all this, a biosafety initiative was designed to prevent large-scale loss of biodiversity integrity, focusing both on ecology and human health with regards to different fields (e.g. ecology, agriculture, medicine, chemistry and exobiology).
+To address all this, a biosafety initiative was designed to prevent large-scale loss of biodiversity integrity, focusing both on ecology and human health with regard to different fields (e.g. ecology, agriculture, medicine, chemistry and biology).

-As Prolinnova aims to enhance the skills of farmers, development practitioners and other stakeholders towards learning and encourages the development and spread of local innovation systems for improved livelihood of local people in ecologically oriented agriculture and natural resource management, PELUM felt that a biosafety component would make a lot of sense.
-Both components do focus on managing sustainably the existing natural resources to improve the socio-economic livelihoods of local people.
+As Prolinnova aims to enhance the skills of farmers, development practitioners and other stakeholders and encourages local innovation processes for improved livelihood of local people in ecologically oriented agriculture and natural resource management, PELUM felt that a biosafety component would make a lot of sense.
+Both components focus on managing sustainably the existing natural resources to improve the livelihoods of local people.

 Prolinnova-Tanzania has four overall objectives:

 - To build the capacity of PELUM-Tanzania members and partners